Franco-Prussian War: Government of National Defence

 The Germans expected to negotiate an end to the war, but while the republican government was amenable to war reparations or ceding colonial territories in Africa or Southeast Asia, it would go no further.
 On behalf of the Government of National Defense, Favre declared on 6 September that France would not "yield an inch of its territory nor a stone of its fortresses".
 The republic then renewed the declaration of war, called for recruits in all parts of the country, and pledged to drive the German troops out of France by a guerre à outrance ('overwhelming attack').
 The Germans continued the war, yet could not pin down any proper military opposition in their vicinity.
-As the bulk of the remaining French armies was digging in near Paris, the German leaders decided to put pressure upon their enemy by attacking there.
+As the bulk of the remaining French armies were digging in near Paris, the German leaders decided to put pressure upon their enemy by attacking there.
 By 15 September, German troops had reached the outskirts and Moltke issued the orders to surround the city.
 On 19 September, the Germans surrounded it and erected a blockade, as already established at Metz, completing the encirclement on 20 September.
 Bismarck met Favre on 18 September at the Château de Ferrières and demanded a frontier immune to a French war of revenge, which included Strasbourg, Alsace, and most of the Moselle department in Lorraine, of which Metz was the capital.
 In return for an armistice for the French to elect a National Assembly, Bismarck demanded the surrender of Strasbourg and the fortress city of Toul.
 To allow supplies into Paris, one of the perimeter forts had to be handed over.
 Favre was unaware that Bismarck's real aim in making such extortionate demands was to establish a durable peace on Germany's new western frontier, preferably by a peace with a friendly government, on terms acceptable to French public opinion.
 An impregnable military frontier was an inferior alternative to him, favoured only by the militant nationalists on the German side.